Allegany County Fairgrounds

-The Allegany County Fairgrounds is located just west of Cumberland, Maryland along McMullen Highway.
+The Allegany County Fairgrounds is a complex located just west of Cumberland, Maryland along McMullen Highway.
 Throughout the year the fairground holds musical concerts, car races, and private events.
-Once annually the Allegany County fair is held on the grounds, called the Allegany County Fair and AgExpo.
-As of 2006, the annual fair is an 8-day event customarily in the middle of July.
+Once annually the Allegany County Fair and AgExpo, customarily in the middle of July.
 Another major event is DelFest, a 4-day bluegrass festival originated by Del McCoury, and held annually since 2008 over the Memorial Day weekend.

-Neither of the above events were held in 2020.